Adaptive estimation of a distribution function and its density in sup-norm loss by wavelet and spline projections: Introduction

 The linear estimators underlying our procedure are projections of the empirical measure onto spaces spanned by wavelets, and wavelet theory is central to some of the derivations of this article.
-The wavelets most commonly used in statistics are those that are compactly supported (e.g., Daubechies' wavelets), and our results readily apply to these.
+The wavelets most commonly used in statistics are those that are compactly supported (for example, Daubechies wavelets), and our results readily apply to these.
 However, for computational and other purposes, projections onto spline spaces are also interesting candidates for the estimators.
-Density estimators obtained from projecting the empirical measure onto Schoenberg spaces spanned by $B$-splines were studied by Huang and Studden (1993).
-As is well-known in wavelet theory, the Schoenberg spline spaces with equally spaced knots have an orthonormal basis consisting of the Battle-Lemari\'{e} wavelets, so that the spline projection estimator is in fact exactly equal to the wavelet estimator based on Battle-Lemari\'{e} wavelets.
-These wavelets do not have compact support but they enjoy exponential decay at infinity.
-Although we cannot handle in general exponentially decaying wavelets, we can still work with Battle-Lemari\'e wavelets because the $B$-spline expansion of the projections allows us to show that the relevant classes of functions are of Vapnik-Cervonenkis type, so that empirical process techniques can be applied.
+Density estimators obtained by projecting the empirical measure onto Schoenberg spaces spanned by $B$-splines were studied by Huang and Studden \cite{1993Huang}.
+As is well known in wavelet theory, the Schoenberg spline spaces with equally spaced knots have an orthonormal basis consisting of the Battle--Lemari\'{e} wavelets so that the spline projection estimator is, in fact, exactly equal to the wavelet estimator based on Battle--Lemari\'{e} wavelets.
+These wavelets do not have compact support, but they are exponentially localized.
+Although we cannot, in general, handle exponentially decaying wavelets, we can still work with Battle--Lemari\'e wavelets because the $B$-spline expansion of the projections allows us to show that the relevant classes of functions are of Vapnik--Chervonenkis type so that empirical process techniques can be applied.
 In particular, the adaptive estimators we devise in Theorem \ref{cdf} may be based either on spline projections or on compactly supported wavelets.
-And in the process of proving the main theorem, we also provide new asymptotic results for spline projection density estimators similar to those for wavelet estimators in Gin\'{e} and Nickl (2007).
+In the process of proving the main theorem, we also provide new asymptotic results for spline projection density estimators similar to those for wavelet estimators in \cite{2009bGin}.